 Why study geography?

 Geography helps us to explore and understand space and place - recognising the great differences in cultures, political systems, economies, landscapes and environments across the world, and exploring the links between them.
 Geography also provides an ideal framework for connecting and bringing together other fields of knowledge.

 Geography is, in the broadest sense, an education for life and for living.
 Learning through geography – whether gained through formal learning or experientially through travel, fieldwork and expeditions – helps us all to be more socially and environmentally sensitive, better informed, and more responsible as citizens and employees.

 There are many reasons you might decide to study geography at university:

-You enjoy learning about people and their societies, economies, cultures and the environment
+You are interested in pressing global issues and enjoy learning about people and their societies, economies, cultures and the environment

 You are seeking a broad-based academic degree with options to specialise, offering good and varied employment prospects